 SECTION 4: Lead Minister.
 The Lead Minister must be a Called Minister unless: (i) otherwise designated by the Congregation; or (ii) the Church has no Called Minister.
 If there is no Called Minister, then the Board may designate a Retained Minister as the Lead Minister.
 The Lead Minister is the leader of the spiritual life of the Church and all of the Church's worship activities and religious education activities.
 The Lead Minister is in charge of supervising all hired staff and will retain and terminate all employees, in consultation with the Board and the Council.
-The Lead Minister will be a non-voting ex-officio Member of the Board and the Coordinator for the Cluster responsible for Church programming.
+The Lead Minister will be a non-voting ex-officio Member of the Board and of the Church Council.